-The development teams, project managers, and project owners are all interested in code quality.
+The development teams, project managers, and project owners are all interested in the line of code quality.
 As a result, metrics that can provide insight into the project's technical characteristics, such as algorithmic complexity, code duplication, test coverage, the number of needless dependencies, code churn, defect density, and so on, are of interest to team leads, architects, and developers.

 - Process Quality